 Movements by satellite- and GPS-collared TH and CAH caribou into the vicinity of CD4 (between Nuiqsut and the Alpine processing facilities) have occurred sporadically and infrequently during the calving, mosquito, and oestrid-fly seasons and fall migration since monitoring began, years before the CD4 infrastructure was built.
-No caribou outfitted with telemetry collars were located near CD4 during 2012 but one caribou was near CD3 in Late July.
-We did not have any data from radio-collared CAH after April 2012.
+Two caribou outfitted with telemetry collars were located near CD4 during 2013.

-Radio-collared TH caribou occasionally crossed the proposed ASDP pipeline/road-corridor alignment extending from CD4 to the proposed GMT2 drill site in NPRA, primarily during July and fall migration, but the proposed alignment is located in a geographic area that currently receives low-density use by caribou from that herd.
-Only one radio-collared caribou crossed the proposed road corridor in 2012.
-This caribou moved with the CAH during June and July but then moved west and rejoined the TH in early August, 2012.
-Over all years, CAH caribou have rarely crossed the proposed alignment and it is not likely that the proposed pipeline/road corridor would have any effect on the CAH unless movement patterns change substantially in the future.
+Radio-collared TH caribou in recent years have occasionally crossed the proposed ASDP pipeline/road-corridor alignment extending from CD4 to the proposed GMT2 drill site in NPRA, primarily during July and fall migration, but the proposed alignment is located in a geographic area that currently receives low-density use by caribou from that herd.
+Only one radio-collared caribou crossed the proposed road corridor in 2013.
+Over all years, CAH caribou have rarely crossed the proposed alignment and it is not likely that the proposed pipeline/road corridor would have a large effect on the CAH unless movement patterns change substantially in the future.

 Use of the NPRA survey area by TH caribou varies widely among seasons.
 These differences can be described in part by snow cover, vegetative biomass, habitat distribution, and distance to the coast.
 During calving, caribou generally use areas of higher plant biomass (estimated from NDVI values) and higher proportions of tussock tundra.
 Calving tends to occur in areas of patchy snow cover, although calving habitat selection appears to vary within the study area, depending on the timing of snow melt and plant phenology, and may vary between the two adjacent herds.
-CAH calving in the Colville East survey area in 2012 appeared to select areas away from the coast, with more recent snow melt, and avoided areas within 2 km of roads.
-They did not appear to select areas with high NDVI_Peak or avoid areas with high proportions of wet graminoid tundra.
+CAH calving in the Colville East survey area in 2013 appeared to select for the southeast portion of the study area.
+They did not appear to select areas with high NDVI Peak or avoid areas with high proportions of wet graminoid tundra.